nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 .. note::

-  Running the code snippets throughout this guide requires a freshly started instance of Python with nest (and sometimes pyplot from matplotlib) imported.
+  Running the code snippets throughout this guide requires a freshly started instance of Python with NEST (and sometimes pyplot from matplotlib) imported.

 What's new?